ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 To use a predefined configuration but modify some properties, the `getConfiguration` method also takes an optional `override` argument.
 Use it to define any changes you want to make to the configuration.
-The properties defined in `override` will be deep merged into the standard configuration, overwriting duplicate properties but not affecting others.
+The properties defined in `override` will be deeply merged into the standard configuration, overwriting duplicate properties but not affecting others.

 For example, you can use the standard `firstName` field but change the label like this: